 Safety

-The safety-related essential requirements that apply to the telematics applications subsystem for passengers are the following: essential requirements 1.1.1, 1.1.2, 1.1.3, 1.1.4, 1.1.5 of Annex III to Directive 2008/57/EC.
+The safety-related essential requirements that apply to the telematics applications subsystem for passengers are the following: essential requirements 1.1.1, 1.1.2, 1.1.3, 1.1.4, 1.1.5 of Annex III to Directive (EU) 2016/797.
 These essential requirements are not relevant to the telematics applications subsystem.

 Reliability and availability

-The essential requirement 1.2 of Annex III to Directive 2008/57/EC is met by the following chapters:
+The essential requirement 1.2 of Annex III to Directive (EU) 2016/797 is met by the following chapters:

 Chapter 4.2.19: Various reference files and databases,